kaotypr/railframe/README.md

 A JavaScript library that handles bidirectional communication between container (parent) and iframe (client) applications using the postMessage API.
 It provides a simple interface for sending and receiving messages across different origins with built-in ready state handling and event namespacing.

+> 💡 Railframe simplifies cross-origin communication between parent windows and iframes with type-safe messaging and built-in state management.

 ## Features

 - 🎯 Event namespacing support
 - 🚦 Ready state handling
 - 🐛 Configurable debug mode with detailed logging
 - 🔍 Origin validation (support multiple origins)

+> ⚠️ When using multiple target origins, make sure to properly validate and whitelist allowed origins for security.

 ## Installation